 Need somewhere to stay but don’t have much time?
 Here are my top picks for the best places to stay in Greece.

 Best Airbnb in Greece – Paris’s Central Studio – Ioannina

-This two-bedroom and one bathroom, centrally located studio in Ioannina is a dream come true for travelers out there who are seeking to save some money while not sacrificing an ounce of luxury.
+This two-bedroom and one-bathroom, centrally located studio in the charming town of Ioannina is a dream come true for travelers out there who are seeking to save some money while not sacrificing an ounce of luxury.
 This is definitely one of the best Airbnbs in Greece for those looking for traditional and affordable accommodation options.

 Best Hostel in Greece – Rethymno Youth Hostel – Crete

 The Rethymno Youth Hostel is one of my tried and true favorite hostels in Europe.
 I love the delicious mix of laid-back vibes paired with the social atmosphere.
 Plus, the streets that surround this hostel are drool-worthy— true Instagram heaven!